 Dear Fellow PRCUA Members,

-As the world begins to open up again, I look forward to meeting face to face with our members to remind them that we have been in this together as a family.
-All of you are members of this vast family that needs to continue to look to the future as our predecessors had in the past, overcoming various adversities in times of depression and war.
-The PRCUA will continue to grow and spread the news that we are healthy and vibrant in the 21st century.
+The PRCUA looks forward to the future and is bravely embracing the changes to come.
+We will continue to grow and spread the news that we are healthy and vibrant in the 21st century.
 Remember to tell your friends about our great fraternal and “Get Involved, Stay Involved, and Get Others Involved.”

 James J. Robaczewski